PostHog/meta/requests-for-comments/2024-01-23-project-environments.md

 ### Rough scope of work

-1. Backend: We add an `Environment` model (`posthog_environment` table, fields `id`, `team`, `data_team_id`, `name`, `api_token`) and hook it up to a new project-scoped viewset (`/api/projects/:id/environments/`).
-Every time a new environment is created, we increment the counter of the `Team.id` field and use the obtained value as the environment's `data_team_id`.
+1. Backend: We add an `Environment` model (`posthog_environment` table, columns int `id`, `team_id`, `name`, `api_token`) and hook it up to a new project-scoped viewset (`/api/projects/:id/environments/`).
+Every time a new environment is created, we determine its `id` by incrementing the counter of the `posthog_team.id` column and using that value as the environment's `id`.
-1. Backend: For every existing project (`Team`) we create a matching default `Environment`, reusing the project's `id` (for `data_team_id`) and `api_token` (for `api_token`).
+1. Backend: For every project existing currently we create a matching default `Environment`, reusing the project's `id` the environment's `id`.
 Any time a new project is created, it also gets a default environment based on the same logic.

-  > 	A transition period begins at this step.
-For some time we'll have to ensure `api_token` stays synced between the `Team` (legacy scheme) and its default `Environment` (future scheme).
-This only means updating the token reset function to update both.
+1. Backend: We add an `SDKKey` model (columns UUID `id`, `environment_id`, `value`, `created_by`, `created_at`) and populate it with current `api_token` values from `posthog_team` (for each project using the project ID as `environment_id`).
+    > Until we replace the project API key in project settings with environments, we'll have to sync the project API key being reset with its `posthog_sdkkey` equivalent.
 1. Backend: We add environments to `TeamSerializer`.
 1. Backend: We add `current_environment` to the `User` model.
-1. Plugin server: We switch to `posthog_environment` as the source of truth for tokens and team IDs.
+1. Plugin server: We switch to `posthog_environment` as the source of truth for tokens and event/person `team_id` (which from now on will mean "environment ID" in ClickHouse).
 The only thing we continue processing at the project level is event/property definitions.
 1. Frontend, behind a flag: We add logic for environment availability and selection to `teamLogic`.
-1. Frontend, behind a flag: We add the environment as a breadcrumb item with a dropdown.
+1. Frontend, behind a flag: We add the environment as a breadcrumb item with a dropdown + creation modal.
+    > We must make it crystal clear for customers splitting by region that cross-environment analytics isn't possible – environments are designed specifically to solve cross-contamination.
 1. Backend: To models of all optionally project-wide entities, we add boolean fields `environment_id` and `is_project_wide`:
 	- `Dashboard`
 	- `Insight`